SFARL/HPC_project/README.md

 # Sudoku solvers.

-Including sequential and parallel version.
+Including sequential and parallel versions.
+The details of the implementation are in the final report.

 # Compile and run the code